 Plenty of people want to read more.
 They make New Year’s resolutions, they set goals, they even buy new books.
 Then they don’t read them.

 Part of this is how busy our lives our, but we still manage to watch TV, play video games, listen to podcasts, and go to the movies.

-1. Listen to Audio Books
+1. Listen to Audiobooks

 Personally, I listen to audiobooks whenever I can fit them.
-I actually look forward to monotonous tasks like folding laundry just because it gives me some more time with whatever my current book.
+I actually look forward to monotonous tasks like folding laundry because they give me more time with my current book.

 2. Focus on One Book at a Time

 This way you never have to decide what to read, as there’s only one book you’re reading at a given time.
 This may also help you enjoy a book more as you can truly immerse yourself in it.

 Don’t worry about how fast you’re making progress, just make your way through the book at a natural pace.
 Remember, it’s about the journey, not the destination.